Laugavegur Hiking Trail in Iceland | Online Guide

 Leave no trace

-Because of the unique nature of the Laugavegur Hiking Trail, thousands of hikers from all over the world come to experience its wonders.
-We all want to experience it in its most natural and unspoilt condition, so let's all try to make as little impact on its nature as possible.
-The soil and vegetation in the Icelandic highlands are especially fragile and any damage to it can cause massive erosion and take years to heal.
+Because of the unique nature of the Laugavegur Hiking Trail, thousands of hikers worldwide come to experience its wonders.
+We all want to experience it in its most natural and unspoilt condition, so let's try to make as little impact on its nature as possible.
+The soil and vegetation in the Icelandic highlands are incredibly fragile and any damage to it can cause massive erosion and take years to heal.

 Tread lightly and stay on the path, don’t litter and respect the land.
-Simple as that!
+It's as simple as that!

 Share your tips, tricks and stories about how to minimize the impact on nature on our Facebook page.